 This type of program, in which the consumer directs their own care, is referred to by many names, including participant direction, self-directed care, and cash and counseling, as mentioned before.
 Nationally, these programs are growing in popularity, in part because they allow eligible individuals to be hands-on when it comes to the care they receive.
 Furthermore, studies have shown that they may have positive effects on health outcomes.
 Seniors have a choice as to which provider they prefer, what type of care they need, and when the care is required.
 An individual may have someone represent him or her to help manage care if he or she is not comfortable or capable of doing so alone.
 This program may also allow family members, including in some situations, spouses, to be paid as personal caregivers.
 To be eligible as a caregiver, persons must be over 18 years of age and pass a basic screening test.

 This program is governed by the Alabama Medicaid Agency in collaboration with the Alabama Department of Rehabilitation Services and the Alabama Department of Senior Services.

-Asset Limits - These limits typically do not change as frequently as does the income limit.
-For the last several years, the limit for a single applicant has been $2,000 -- $4,000 for a married couple in which both spouses are applying for Medicaid.
-Fortunately, Alabama permits non-applying spouses to keep some of the couple’s net worth and property.
+Asset Limits – These limits typically do not change as frequently as does the income limit.
+For the last several years, the limit for a single applicant has been $2,000, and $4,000 for a married couple in which both spouses are applying for Medicaid.
+Fortunately, Alabama permits non-applicant spouses to keep a larger portion of the couple’s net worth and property.
 (A couple’s assets are considered jointly owned.
 Learn more here).
-The couple’s primary residence, valued up to $595,000 (as of 2020), their auto, household items, and personal effects are not counted towards eligibility purposes.
-In addition, in 2020, the healthier, non-applicant spouse may be able to keep up to $128,640 of their savings and retirement accounts.
-This is referred to as the community spouse resource allowance (CSRA).
+The couple’s primary residence, their auto, household items, and personal effects are not counted towards eligibility purposes.
+In addition, in 2021, the healthier, non-applicant spouse may be able to keep up to $130,380 of their countable assets, including savings and retirement accounts.
+This is called the community spouse resource allowance (CSRA).